ortus-docs/contentbox-docs/installation/source_installation.md

-We recommend that after you install ContentBox that you remove the installer and datsource wizard modules from disk.
-You can do so manually or via the ContentBox administrator dashboard as you can see from the screenshot above.
+> **Caution** We recommend that after you install ContentBox that you remove the installer and datsource wizard modules from disk.
+You can do so manually or via the Dashboard once you log in. `{Root}/modules/contentbox-installer and {Root}/modules/contentbox-dsncreator`

-{Root}/modules/contentbox-installer
-{Root}/modules/contentbox-dsncreator